chakrabar/chakrabar.github.io/_posts/articles/2018-03-05-code-quality-management.md

 There's no doubt that SonarQube's an excellent tool, but like all tools, it also has its limitations (which are pretty obvious actually)

 * Cannot see user interface issues
-* Cannot analyse architectural or design aspects
+* Cannot analyse architectural or high level design aspects
 * Does not participate in load or stress testing

 In the next section, we'll see **[how to setup & use SonarQube for continuous analysis of .NET projects](/articles/sonarqube-for-dotnet/)**.